 Shell Island is a local must-see location for Panama City Beach visitors looking for the unspoiled white-sand beach experience.
 The island offers plenty of beach space and peaceful inshore waters where swimming and snorkeling are great.
 Colorful tropical fish, dolphins, and sea turtles are common in the waters around the island.
 On land, hiking the interior of Shell Island is an opportunity to explore rare coastal plants, bird, and wildlife communities.

 Shell Island can only be accessed by boat, and the Shell Island Ferry is the easiest, safest, and quickest way for visitors to reach Shell Island.
 As the official Shell Island Ferry service of St. Andrews State Park, the Shell Island Ferry has been ferrying guests between the St. Andrews State Park Marina and Shell Island for many years.

 • We pick up and drop off approximately 2.2 miles down the island at the State Park docks

 • We do not drop off behind the Jetty area

 • It is a nature-preserved part of the island so there are no restrooms, shade, or food available on the island.

-• Snorkeling and scuba equipment are not available for rent on the island or at any of our store locations.
+• Snorkeling and scuba equipment are available for rent at the Pier Store for Shell Island and the Jetty location.

 • It will take about 15 minutes to reach our dock at the island.